GarryLed/Webdesign-development-Website_Project/readme.md

 product id in a JSON file, where the product data is stored, and the cards are creted dynamically.
 Each product card has a nice yellow border.

 **Forms**
-- Bootstrap was used for the forms on the website: login, newsletter, checkkout, and contact pages.
+- I used Bootstrap for the forms on the website: login, newsletter, checkkout, and contact pages.
 I used form labels for a clean look to the form, and placeholder text that dissapears when the user inputs text for better usability.

 **Layout and Grid System**
 - Each page uses the `container`, `row`, `col` grid system as its structure, and I used breakpoints using bootstrap: `col-md-12` `col-md-6` etc. Additioanlly columns were styled with padding and margins using bootstrap: `m-2` for margins and `p-3` for padding.